What Is Mobile Device Testing? Strategies for Testing on Devices

 - How to create a mobile testing plan.

-Test on devices in the Perfecto cloud with a free trial
+Test on real devices right now in the Perfecto free trial.

 What Are the Types of Mobile Testing?

-There are three main types of mobile testing.
+There are three main types of mobile device testing.

 App functionality tests include: